Influence-based Attributions can be Manipulated: Introduction

 \section{Introduction}

 Influence Functions are a popular tool for data attribution and have been widely used in many applications such as data valuation \citep{richardson2019rewarding, hesse2023data, sundararajan2023inflow, jia2019towards}, data filtering/subsampling/cleaning \citep{wu2022puma, wang2020less, miao2021efficient,teso2021interactive, meng2022active}, fairness \citep{li2022achieving, wang2024fairif, sattigeri2022fair, kong2021resolving, pang2024fair, chhabra2023data, chen2024fast, yao2023understanding, ghosh2023biased} and so on.
-Many of these applications involve scenarios where participants have an incentive to manipulate influence scores; for example, in data valuation a higher monetary sum is given to samples with a higher influence score and since good data is hard to collect, there is an incentive to superficially raise influence scores for existing data.
+While earlier they were being used for benign debugging, many of these newer applications involve adversarial scenarios where participants have an incentive to manipulate influence scores; for example, in data valuation a higher monetary sum is given to samples with a higher influence score and since good data is hard to collect, there is an incentive to superficially raise influence scores for existing data.
 Thus, an understanding of whether and how influence functions can be manipulated is essential to determine their proper usage and for putting guardrails in place.
-While a lot of work in the literature has studied manipulation of feature-based attributions \citep{heo2019fooling, anders2020fairwashing}, whether data attribution methods, specifically influence functions, can be manipulated has not been explored.
+While a lot of work in the literature has studied manipulation of feature-based attributions \citep{heo2019fooling, anders2020fairwashing, slack2020fooling}, whether data attribution methods, specifically influence functions, can be manipulated has not been explored.
 To this end, our paper investigates the question and shows that it is indeed possible to \textit{systematically} manipulate influence-based attributions according to the manipulator's incentives.